metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
 Version 2.0: Major overhaul of version 0.9.4 to achieve Picard 2.0 and Python 3.7 compatibility.
 All webservice calls re-written for JSON rather than XmlNode responses.
 Periods are written to tag in date order.
 Addition of sub-options for inclusion of key signature information in work names.
 If the MB database has circular work references (i.e a parent is a descendant of itself) then these will be trapped, ignored and reported.
-Numerous small refinements, especially of text comparison algorithms.
+Numerous small refinements, especially of text comparison algorithms (e.g. option to control removal of prepositions - see advanced tab).
 Bug fixes.

 For a list of previous version changes, see the end of this document.